Special $L$-values of certain CM weight three Hecke eigenforms: Galois Representations

 where $\mathfrak{p}\mid p$ is a prime of $\Q(\sqrt{-3})$.

 \paragraph{\bf Case 2: \(z \in F\), a quadratic extension of $\Q$. } If $1-t$ is a square in $\F_p$ we have \zcref{FFClausen}; for $1-t$ non-square in $\F_p$, Clausen relation acquires a quadratic twist.
-A refined identity (see \cite{SRiM}) states that, if $1-t$ is not a square in $\F_p$, we have
+A refined identity states

-The expression on the left of \zcref{FFClausen2} corresponds to the symmetric square up to twist by a finite order character of a CM \(2\)-dimensional Galois representation \cite{LLL-low}.
-Similar to the first case, through the modularity, the associated weight \(3\) Hecke eigenform $f$ CM by $K=\Q(\sqrt{-D})$ satisfies
+The expression on the left of \zcref{FFClausen2} corresponds to the symmetric square up to twist by a finite order character of a \(2\)-dimensional Galois representation \cite{LLL-low}.
+Let $\psi_E$ be the Hecke character of \(FK\) associated to the CM elliptic curve \(E/F\).
+Similar to the first case, through the modularity, the associated weight \(3\) Hecke eigenform $f$ CM by $K$ satisfies $a_p(f)=0$, for $p$ inert in $K$, and

-for $p$ splits in $K$, and $a_p(f)=0$, for $p$ inert in $K$. \begin{example} Take \(d=2\) and write \(t=4z(1-z)\).
-It is known that the hypergeometric elliptic curve \zcref{eq:hgellipticcurves}